sllessard/Infinite-Scroll/README.md

 Optional:

-    siteAjaxId: '', //REQUIRED IF: Ajax is used sitewide to reload pages in navigation.
+    siteAjaxId: '', //REQUIRED when Ajax is used sitewide to reload pages in navigation.
 Add ID to site Ajax container.
     scrollThreshold: 0 //Numerical value referencing pixel threshold for appending items before end of page.